MZ3's vision is to help build a sustainable society based on wood.

 The world has a net loss of 14bn trees per year so there is a lot of planting to be done just to stop the loss and then we have to catch up and plant much more to offset the tree losses over the past ten thousand years.
 So we need more trees.
 A lot of them.
 We have been deforesting for a long time.
 The ancient Greeks lost to the Macedonians because they had deforested so much their lances were 2 metres shorter.

 How do we get more trees?

 MZ3 is a technology company the MZ means Machine Zoo as we have built a lot of different machines.
 Deforestation is one of the biggest problems in the world today and can be solved simply by using renewable materials like wood and replanting trees.
 We want to help make that happen in 3 ways;

-- Care for people - provide meaningful jobs, a right livelihood and a nice place to live - we can automate tedious, dangerous, dusty and noisy jobs and provide clean and green job opportunities in plant nurseries, tree planting, food and timber forestry and provide nice places to live in food forests near these job opportunities.
+Reforestation providing meaningful jobs, a right livelihood and a nice place to live - we can automate tedious, dangerous, dusty and noisy jobs and provide clean and green job opportunities in plant nurseries, tree planting, food and timber forestry and provide nice places to live in food forests near these job opportunities.

 MZ3 works to help improve how efficiently we use of resources.
 To help restore the environment and ensure there is enough wood for the future we are developing high speed tree planting machines designed to rapidly reclaim degenerated farmland, rangelands and man-made deserts.
-This what our vision looks like

 Some comments on sustainability from our ancestors:

 ... a Cree woman told her.